-3. Mr. Abdulmalek Mezher - Director Represented by Al Baraka Group
+3. Mr. Abdul Malek Mezher- Director

-Mr. Abdul Malek Mezher is a Senior Vice President - Group Head of Compliance, Governance & Board Affairs and MLRO at Al Baraka Group B.S.C., and is a Board Member of Al Baraka Islamic Bank, Bahrain and Al Baraka Bank, Sudan.
-He joined ABG in November 2019 and has almost 20 years of experience in Compliance, AML/CTF, Operational Risk, Corporate Governance and Board Secretariat matters in Banking and Asset Management sectors.
+Mr. Abdul Malek Mezher is a Senior Vice President - Group Head of Compliance, Governance & Board Affairs and MLRO at Al Baraka Group B.S.C (c), and is a Board Member of Al Baraka Islamic Bank, Bahrain and Al Baraka Bank, Sudan.
+He joined ABG in November 2019 and has almost 20+ years of experience in Compliance, AML/CTF, Operational Risk, Corporate Governance and Board Secretariat in Banking and Asset Management sectors.
 Prior to joining ABG, he worked for Alistithmar Capital, the subsidiary of the Saudi Investment Bank, as Head of Corporate Governance and Board Affairs.

 Mr. Mezher holds a BA in Accounting from the University of Jordan.
-He has several Professional Certificates in the Compliance and AML/CTF fields.
-He also holds the ICGC International Corporate Governance Certificate, and a GRCP - Governance, Risk and Compliance Professional.
-He has as well CSAA - Certified Shari'ah Advisor & Auditor designation.
+He has several Professional Certificates in the Compliance and AML/CTF fields, among them CAMS, CCP, CCO and ICA.
+He also holds the ICGC - International Corporate Governance Certificate, and the GRCP - Governance, Risk and Compliance Professional.
+He holds as well CSAA - Certified Shariah Advisor & Auditor designation.